Petty, No. 18 Alabama rain in 3s, beat LSU 105-75

-BATON ROUGE, La.
-(AP) — John Petty scored 24 points on eight 3-pointers, and Alabama made a Southeastern Conference-record 23 shots from beyond the arc in a 105-75 win over LSU on Tuesday night.
+Petty made four 3-pointers before four minutes had elapsed, finishing with 24 points on eight 3s, and the 18th-ranked Crimson Tide set a Southeastern Conference record by making 23 shots from beyond the arc in a 105-75 rout of LSU on Tuesday night.

+“I was worried about our attitude coming into the game,” Oats said.
+“Petty was great at the start of the game.
+We came in locked in on defense and ready to play on offense.
+We were pretty efficient on both sides of the ball.”

 Petty was 8 of 10 from long range.
-Joshua Primo was 6 of 8 from deep and scored 22 points, and Jahvon Quinerly also scored 22 on 6-of-7 3-point shooting as the three players combined for all but three of Alabama’s 3-pointers.
+Freshman Joshua Primo was 6 of 8 from deep and scored 22 points, and Villanova transfer Jahvon Quinerly also scored 22 on 6-of-7 3-point shooting as the three players combined for all but three of Alabama’s 3-pointers.
 Herb Jones had 13 points while making just one 3 for the Crimson Tide (12-3, 7-0 SEC).

+“This was the first time I have been a part of a game where multiple guys made that many 3s,” said Petty, who set the Alabama record for career 3-pointers in the previous game against Arkansas.
+“It was just our mentality going in.
+We knew what was at stake.”

 Cam Thomas led LSU (10-3, 5-2) with 21 points.
 Javonte Smart scored 12 points and Trendon Watford had 11.

-Petty, the Crimson Tide’s all-time leader in 3s, made four shots from beyond the arc in slightly more htan three minutes.
-Primo then added 3-pointers on back-to-back possessions to put Alabama in front 18-4 less than four minutes into the game.
+After Petty got the Crimson Tide started, Primo added 3-pointers on back-to-back possessions to put Alabama in front 18-4 less than four minutes into the game.
 The Crimson Tide had a 30-8 lead following a 3-pointer by Quinerly with 13:20 remaining in the first half.
 Quinerly’s 3 was Alabama’s eighth of the half.

 Alabama’s largest lead was 31 points late in the first half, and LSU never got closer than 26 points after halftime.